Ayman Nour: 2005 election and arrest

 I have asked Secretary Rice to send a directive to every U.S. ambassador in an un-free nation: Seek out and meet with activists for democracy.
 Seek out those who demand human rights.

 Nour was released, officially on health grounds, on 18 February 2009, just a few months before he would have completed his prison sentence.
-It has been alleged that his release from prison was due to U.S. President Obama demanding his release as a condition to meet with Mubarak.
+It has been alleged that his release from prison was due to new U.S. President Barack Obama demanding his release as a condition to meet with Mubarak.

-2011 Egyptian revolution–present
+Post-Mubarak period

-Following the fall of Mubarak in the 2011 Revolution, Nour intended to run for the 2012 Egyptian presidential election, but was disqualified by the Presidential Election Commission due to his imprisonment after the 2005 election.
+Following the fall of Mubarak in the 2011 revolution, Nour intended to run for the 2012 Egyptian presidential election, but was disqualified by the Presidential Election Commission due to his imprisonment after the 2005 election.

 Nour left Egypt following the 2013 Egyptian coup d'état.
 In 2014, he spent time in Lebanon for treatment of a wound he sustained while in prison.
-Nour now resides in Istanbul, Turkey and expresses his hope for returning to Egypt.
+He now resides in Istanbul and expresses his hope for returning to Egypt.

-In December 2019, Nour launched the Egyptian National Action Group (ENAG), a group of Egyptian expatriates calling to overthrow military rule in Egypt.
+In December 2019, Nour launched the Egyptian National Action Group (ENAG), a group of Egyptian expatriates calling for an end to military rule in Egypt.

+In December 2021, the University of Toronto's Citizen Lab reported that Nour's phone had been infected with the Predator and Pegasus spywares.